amr3k/lasq/README.md

 # lasq
-A simple code sharing PHP web app
+A simple code sharing web app written in PHP.